unopolicinglab/website/content/authors/cotton/_index.md

 # Organizations/Affiliations
 organizations:
-- name: University of Nebraska Omaha
+- name: University of Nebraska at Omaha
   url: ""

 # Short bio (displayed in user profile at end of posts)